1. What are the characteristics of the primary crystalline structure of the weld seam?

 (1) The humanity of materials is insufficient

-In addition, with the development of low alloy high strength steel, the strength index is increasing, while the plasticity and toughness are decreasing.
+Furthermore, with the advancement of low-alloy, high-strength steel, the strength index is increasing, while plasticity and toughness are decreasing.

-In most cases, the brittle fracture starts from the welding zone, so the lack of toughness of the weld and heat-affected zone is often the main reason for brittle failure at low stress.
+In many cases, brittle fracture originates from the welding zone, making the lack of toughness in the weld and heat-affected zone the primary cause of brittle failure under low stress.

 13. What main factors should be considered when designing welded structures?

-1) The welded joint shall have enough stress and rigidity to ensure a long service life;
+- The welded joint should possess sufficient stress and rigidity to ensure a long service life.

-2) Consider the working medium and working conditions of welded joints, such as temperature, corrosion, vibration, fatigue, etc;
+- The working medium and conditions of welded joints should be considered, such as temperature, corrosion, vibration, and fatigue.

-3) The workload of pre-welding preheating and post-welding heat treatment shall be minimized for large structural members;
+- The workload of pre-welding preheating and post-welding heat treatment should be minimized for large structural members.

-6) The deformation and stress of welded structure shall be reduced to the minimum;
+- The deformation and stress of welded structures should be reduced to a minimum.

-7) Easy to construct and create good working conditions for construction;
+- The welded structure should be easy to construct and create good working conditions for construction.

-8) Try to adopt new technology and mechanized and automatic welding to improve labor productivity;
+- New technology and mechanized and automatic welding should be adopted to improve labor productivity.

-9) The weld is convenient for inspection to ensure joint quality.
+- The weld should be easily inspected to ensure joint quality.

 14. Please describe the basic conditions of gas cutting.
 Can red copper be cut with oxygen acetylene flame?
 Why?

-(1) The ignition point of metal shall be lower than the melting point of metal
+(1) The ignition point of the metal should be lower than its melting point.

-(2) The melting point of metal oxide shall be lower than that of the metal itself;
+(2) The melting point of the metal oxide should be lower than that of the metal itself.

-(4) The thermal conductivity of metal should be small.
+(4) The thermal conductivity of the metal should be low.

-Red copper cannot be cut with oxygen acetylene flame, because the heat generated by copper oxide (CuO) is very small, and the thermal conductivity of copper is very high.
-As a result, the heat cannot be concentrated near the incision), so it cannot be cut with gas.
+Red copper cannot be cut using an oxygen-acetylene flame because the amount of heat generated by copper oxide (CuO) is very small, and the thermal conductivity of copper is very high.
+As a result, the heat cannot be concentrated near the incision, making it impossible to cut with gas.

 15. What is the main function of gas welding powder?

-The main function of welding powder is slagging, which generates slag by reacting with metal oxides or non-metallic impurities in the molten pool, thereby facilitating the process of slagging.
+The primary purpose of welding powder is to generate slag by reacting with metal oxides or non-metallic impurities present in the molten pool, thereby facilitating the process of slagging.

-At the same time, because the generated slag covers the surface of the molten pool and insulates the molten pool from the air, it prevents the metal in the molten pool from being continuously oxidized at high temperatures.
+Simultaneously, the generated slag covers the surface of the molten pool and acts as a barrier, insulating the molten pool from the surrounding air.
+This insulation prevents the metal present in the molten pool from continuously oxidizing at high temperatures.

 16. What are the process measures to prevent weld porosity in manual arc welding?

-(1) Welding rods and fluxes shall be kept dry and dried as required before use;
+(1) Welding rods and fluxes must be stored in a dry environment and dried before use if necessary.

-(2) The surface of welding wire and weldment shall be kept clean and free of water, oil, rust, etc;
+(2) The welding wire and weldment’s surfaces must be kept clean, free of water, oil, rust, or any other contaminants.

-(4) Adopt correct welding method must be employed, including the use of alkaline electrodes for manual arc welding, short arc welding, reduce the swing range of electrode, slow down the electrode moving speed, and control short arc starting and stopping;
+(4) The correct welding method must be employed, including the use of alkaline electrodes for manual arc welding and short arc welding, reducing the electrode swing range, slowing down the electrode’s moving speed, and controlling short arc starting and stopping.

-(5) The assembly clearance of control weldment shall not be too large;
+(5) The assembly clearance of the control weldment must not be too large.

-(6) Welding rods with cracked coating, peeling, deterioration, eccentricity and corroded core shall not be used.
+(6) Welding rods with cracked coatings, peeling, deterioration, eccentricity, and corroded cores should not be used.

 17. What are the main measures to prevent chill during cast iron welding?

-(1) The right to use graphitized electrodes is strong, that is, cast iron electrodes with a large number of graphitized elements (such as carbon, silicon, etc.) added to the coating or welding wire, or nickel base and copper base cast iron electrodes;
+(1) The use of graphitized electrodes is highly recommended.
+These electrodes are made of cast iron with a high concentration of graphitized elements (such as carbon, silicon, etc.) added to the coating or welding wire.
+Alternatively, nickel or copper-based cast iron electrodes can also be used.

 (2) Prior to welding, preheating is necessary to prepare the materials.
-During welding, it is important to maintain heat preservation, and after welding, slow cooling is recommended to reduce the cooling rate of the weld zone, extend the time when the fusion zone is in the red hot state, make the graphitization sufficient, and reduce the thermal stress;
+During welding, it is important to maintain heat preservation, and after welding, slow cooling is recommended to reduce the cooling rate of the weld zone.
+By doing so, it extends the time when the fusion zone is in the red hot state, making the graphitization sufficient and reducing thermal stress.

 18. Try to describe the role of flux in the welding process?

-(1) After melting, the flux floats on the surface of molten metal to protect the molten pool and prevent the erosion of harmful gases in the air.
+- Upon melting, the flux floats on the surface of the molten metal to protect the molten pool and prevent the erosion of harmful gases in the air.

-(2) The welding flux has the functions of deoxidation and alloying, and cooperates with the welding wire to make the weld metal obtain the required chemical composition and mechanical properties.
+- The welding flux aids in deoxidation and alloying, and in conjunction with the welding wire, ensures the weld metal attains the necessary chemical composition and mechanical properties.

-(4) Slow down the cooling rate of molten metal and reduce defects such as porosity and slag inclusion.
+- Slows down the cooling rate of the molten metal, thereby reducing defects like porosity and slag inclusion.

 19. What should be paid attention to in the use and maintenance of AC arc welding machine?

-(3) The regulating current shall operate without load.
+(3) The regulating current should be operated without any load.

-(4) Frequently check the wire contact, fuse, grounding, regulating mechanism, etc. and make sure they are in good condition.
+(4) Regularly inspect the wire contact, fuse, grounding, regulating mechanism, and ensure they are in good condition.

-(5) Keep the welding machine clean, dry and ventilated to prevent dust and rain intrusion.
+(5) Keep the welding machine clean, dry and well-ventilated to prevent the intrusion of dust and rain.

-(6) Place it stably and cut off the power supply after work.
+(6) Place the machine in a stable position and turn off the power supply after use.